Accessibility has long been more than just a niche. Discover your potential!

-As part of the project "Klartext", FC St. Pauli is taking the next important step.
-With the assistance software Eye Able, our homepage will be technically customizable by our visitors in the future.
+FC St. Pauli is taking the next important step in the "Klartext" project.
+With the help of the assistive software Eye Able, our homepage will be technically individually adaptable for visitors in the future.

 By taking the step of making the FC St. Pauli homepage technically customizable, FC St. Pauli is taking the next important step in making its communication with fans and members more accessible.